What good is working toward something desirable that's beyond reach?

-Has your trucking company ever announced a bonus -- such as a safe driving bonus -- knowing that the odds are stacked against you and that it is likely you won't collect it?
+Has your trucking company ever announced a bonus -- such as a safe driving bonus (aka "safety bonus") -- knowing that the odds are stacked against you and that it is likely you will never collect it?

 How would you know if this is the case?

 As a trucker, what kind of feedback should you give to your trucking company if you feel that the bonus is unreachable?

 Deleting the Twitter names and putting the trucking company name in brackets (), we engaged in a Twitter conversation in April 2013 regarding what we perceived to be a bonus beyond reach.

 Did you know that you could earn up to $75k in bonus money for driving safely at [trucking company name]? #trucking #safedrivng

 Hi.
 We'd like to see the breakdown in safe driving bonus of up to $75,000, please.
 How many years, etc.?
 Thanks. #trucking

 Certainly! $5k for 1 Million, $10k for 2 Million, $20k for 3 Million and $40k for 4 Million Safe miles

 Thanks.
 If a trucker drives 2500 mi/wk, that's 125,000 mi/yr (50 wks).
 At that rate, 8 yrs to get 1M miles and $5,000.
 Tks.

 OK, let's break down that 8-year, one million mile safe driving bonus a little farther, shall we?